A FamiStudio project contains:

 Exporting to various formats

-Please see the Import/Export section for details on how to export to various formats.
+Please see the Export section for details on how to export to various formats.

 Please see the Cleanup section for details on how to cleanup your project.